Þ Making decisions about your learning & doing self-directed studies

 3. In Grade 10 TALONS learners take six courses, Math 10, Science 10, English 10, Social Studies 10, Career Life Education 10 and (outdoor) Leadership 11 at an honours accelerated, compacted and telescoped level.

 4. TALONS will now extend to a third year and even a fourth year!
-TALONS learners in grades 11-12 will select TALONS courses in which they will be able to succeed, including Independent Directed Studies 11-12, Life Sciences 11, Chemistry 11 , (Outdoor) Leadership 12, Urbn Studies 12, Social Justice 12, Geometry 12, Statistics 12 and History of Math 11.
+TALONS learners in grades 11-12 can select TALONS courses in which they will be able to succeed, including Independent Directed Studies 11-12, Life Sciences 11, Chemistry 11 , (Outdoor) Leadership 12, Urban Studies 12, Social Justice 12, Geometry 12, Statistics 12, Environmental Sciences 12, and History of Math 11.
 The Autonomous Learner Model will now extend into senior years, addressing the needs of gifted learners.
 Although priority for placement into TALONS blocks will go to past grade 9 and 10 TALONS learners, if space is available other gifted learners will be able to take TALONS courses, too.

 Visit TALONS @ GLENEAGLE for more information.